shemanto27/ecommerce/README.md

 `create user` --> `login/generate token` --> `Authorize` --> `checkout session `

 # ℹ️Note:
-- This project uses uv (a fast, modern Python package manager).
-To install dependencies, run uv sync — no need for pip or requirements.txt.
+- This project uses uv, a modern Python package manager — no need for requirements.txt.
 - Stripe keys are in test mode.
+- Admin rights (is_staff=True) are required for creating/updating/deleting products.
 - Project is modular and clean for easy scaling.